 "We can all choose to challenge and call out gender bias and inequality.
 We can all choose to seek out and celebrate women's achievements.
 Collectively, we can all help create an inclusive world.
 From challenge comes change, so let's all choose to challenge."

 Recognise the agency of young women and girls

 Our report, The mental heath of young women and girls policy briefing' on young women and girls, highlighted that these difficulties do exist, but that, “It is important to recognise the agency that young women and girls have to protect their mental health, to avoid implying that they are ‘helpless victims’ who must simply rely on the actions of others.”

 Today, we can make an empowered stand as women and girls.

-To create a momentum for societal and structural change and to shine a light on those that have defied the odds and show others that with education and campaigning they can too!
+To create momentum for societal and structural change and shine a light on those that have defied the odds and show others that with education and campaigning they can too!

-International Women's Day are asking for you to strike the #ChooseToChallenge pose: raise your hand high and show that you commit to choose to challenge inequality, call out bias, question stereotypes, and help forge an inclusive world.
-Find out more about the challenge.
+International Women's Day are asking for you to strike the #ChooseToChallenge pose: raise your hand high and show that you commit to choosing to challenge inequality, call out bias, question stereotypes, and help forge an inclusive world.

 The mental health of young women and girls policy briefing

 The mental health of young women and girls is deteriorating, and the gap between men and women has widened over recent years.
 As the evidence section in this paper will show, the last 15 years have seen an unprecedented rise in reported mental health problems amongst young women and girls.
 We now see their needs reaching crisis levels.